OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 quality can be established before any more ambitious longitudinal

-or laboratory work begins.
+or instrumented comparison work begins.

-steps.
-This keeps the project modest, methodologically realistic,
+keeps the project modest, methodologically realistic, and

-and appropriately scaled.
+appropriately scaled.

-Section 10
+Section 11

 Resources